Local(ish) gravity theories in conformal superspace: Introduction

-\paragraph{Renormalization and Lorentz invariance} The main technical obstacle to obtaining a theory of quantum gravity, well-documented in the literature, lies in its renormalization properties.
+\paragraph*{Covariant quantum gravity.} The main technical obstacle to obtaining a theory of quantum gravity, well-documented in the literature, lies in its renormalization properties.
 Gravity is a non-linear theory, which means that geometrical disturbances around a flat background can act as sources for the geometry itself.
-The problem is that, unlike what is the case in other non-linear theories, due to the mass dimension of the gravitational coupling constant the `charges' carried by the non-linear terms in linearized general relativity become too `heavy', generating a cascade of ever increasing types of interactions once one goes to high enough energies.
+Unlike what is the case in other non-linear theories, GR has the wrong sign of mass dimension of the gravitational coupling constant, making it naively perturbatively non-renormalizable around Minkowski.\footnote{In fact, the vacuum theory is 1-loop renormalizable, but acquires (cascading) counter-terms at 2-loops --- a fate it encounters at 1-loop by adding sources.}

-But there is another problem, one that will also appear in almost any non-perturbative approach.
-Quantum field theory is formulated in a fixed spacetime geometry, but in general relativity, spacetime is dynamical.
-To combine the two, we need to understand the superposition of causal structures.
-Without a fixed definition of time or an a priori distinction between past and future, it is hard to impose causality or interpret probabilities in quantum mechanics.
-For instance, observing which causal structure do space-like separated operators commute?
+But there are other, fundamental problems.
+For instance, there exists a conflict between our use of quantum mechanics to calculate transition amplitudes from one observable quantity to another, and the gauge-symmetries of GR.
+In quantum mechanics, we have time-evolution operators $e^{-i\hat H t}$, taking us from an initial physical state to a final one.
+In the language of path integrals, it is more convenient to express evolution in terms of a propagator, $K(\phi_1|\phi_2)$, where $\phi$ (e.g. $\phi=(x,t)$) is deemed gauge-invariant, or in Dirac\rq{}s terminology, \lq{}observable\rq{}.\footnote{Indeed, the inversion of the quantum mechanical propagator requires gauge-degrees of freedom to have already been gauge-fixed. }

+In GR, gauge-symmetries are spacetime diffeomorphisms, and the gravitational degrees of freedom that are (non-perturbatively) gauge-invariant thus can correspond to the entire spacetime, e.g.

+Naively combining the two properties would require us to associate a quantum \lq\lq{}time-evolution\rq\rq{} between two different \textit{complete spacetimes}, not between observables within time.\footnote{This argument assumes that spacetime does not possess boundaries, where the gauge-symmetries are fixed.
+If this is the case, other types of questions arise \cite{Donnelly_2016, Donnelly_local}.} For instance, the fundamental transition amplitude would be of the form $K([{}^\st{(4)}g_1], [{}^\st{(4)}g_2])$, where the square-brackets $[{}^\st{(4)}g]$ signify the quotient of the spacetime metric by all possible gauge-transformations (the spacetime geometry corresponding to the 4-metric ${}^\st{(4)}g$).

+Even if one is willing to accept such fundamental quantum transition amplitudes, there is another problem we must face: there is no known local parametrization of physical (observable) Lorentzian 4-geometries, $[{}^\st{(4)}g]$.\footnote{ Global obstructions --- e.g. the Gribov problem \cite{Singer_Gribov} --- also exist, but are less concerning.} To understand what this means, we need to introduce the notion of a \lq{}slice\rq{}.
+A \lq{}slice\rq{} is a split between the physically equivalent (or gauge-equivalent) field configurations and the physically distinct ones.
+A local slice is one that performs this split only locally in field space, and it is equivalent to a local gauge-fixing if gauge-transformations form well-defined gauge-orbits (see figure 2).
+Finding a slice theorem is relatively straightforward in the case of metrics of Euclidean signature (for any dimension).
+This is shown in appendix \ref{app:slice}.